CamilleScholtz/prt/README.md

 * Another inconsitency is how `pkgmk` only works in a directory with a `Pkgfile`, but `prt-get` is the other way around and only works by providing a port name.
 This has always really bugged me.
   I definitely like they way `pkgmk` does it, so almost all `prtstuff` utils work this way.
-  In combination with `cdp` it makes managing ports breeze.
+  In combination with `cdp` it makes managing ports a breeze.

 * `prtstuff` uses one config file that sets ordering, aliasing, colors, and more for all `prtstuff` utils.